-The California DREAM Act Service Incentive Grant program encourages California Dream Act Application (CADAA) students with a Cal Grant B award to perform community or volunteer service.
-The California Student Aid Commission (CSAC) will award up to \$3,000 per academic year (up to \$1,500 per semester or up to \$1,000 per quarter) to 2,500 eligible students.
-The grant will be available to the student for up to 8 semesters or up to 12 quarters while they have an active Cal Grant B award.
-For more information regarding this program, please visit https://www.csac.ca.gov/dsig.
+The California Dream Act Service Incentive Grant Program (DSIG) encourages California Dream Act Applicant (CADAA) Students with a Cal Grant A award that met Cal Grant B eligibility or a Cal Grant B award to perform community or volunteer service.

+The California Student Aid Commission (CSAC) will award up to \$4,500 per academic year (up to \$2,250 per semester or up to \$1,500 per quarter) to eligible students.
+The grant will be available to the student for up to 8 semesters or up to 12 quarters while they have an active Cal Grant A or B award.
+Students must also meet Satisfactory Academic Progress and complete any necessary verification for their Cal Grant award.